 Each employee, officer and member of the THA board of directors shall sign a conflict of interest policy provided by THA and consistent with Tennessee Code Annotated, Title 48, Chapter 18, Part 701 et seq.

 Outside Employment and Loans

 No THA officer or employee may work for a company that currently is doing business, seeking to do business or would reasonably be expected to do business with THA or any THA subsidiary.
 Employees shall review and maintain compliance with the THA Employee Handbook in relation to outside employment.
 Such employment by a member of an officer or employee’s family shall be disclosed to THA.
-THA shall not extend a loan or letter of credit to any director, officer or employee.
+THA shall not extend a loan or letter of credit to any board member, officer or employee.

 Service on Boards

 If a THA officer or employee serves on the board of directors (or comparable body) of any company that currently is doing business, seeking to do business or would reasonably be expected to do business with THA or any of its subsidiaries, the officer or employee shall disclose that service to the THA board of directors and THA president.

 As stated herein, it is each covered person’s personal responsibility to report actual or suspected violations of the THA Code of Business Conduct, including suspected misconduct, fraud, misuse of THA assets or other violations.
 In the case of employees, such reports shall be made to the employee’s manager or supervisor, THA chief operating officer or human resources officer.
 THA shall take all such reports seriously, and each will be investigated accordingly.
 THA policy prohibits any retribution or retaliation against a covered person for making such reports unless a report is found not to have been made in good faith, which shall subject the maker of the report to discipline.